-We evalute the proposed motion planner's capability to handle dynamic obstacle with curvilinear motion.
-The dynamic obstacle positions have been predicted with a constant velocity in every planning horizon.
-The state has been updated at the beginning of each horizon.
-The dynamic obstacle was moving with initial position $p_{dyn} = [2, 4]^T\ m$ and velocity $v_{dyn} = [0.12\cos(0.02t), -0.12\sin(0.02t) ]^T\ m/s$.
+We evaluate the proposed motion planner's capability to handle dynamic obstacle state prediction errors using curvilinear motion.
+The positions of dynamic obstacle have been predicted with a constant velocity model updated at the beginning of each horizon.
+The dynamic obstacle starts at an initial position $p_{dyn} = [2, 4]^T\ m$ and moves with a velocity of $v_{dyn} = [0.12\cos(0.02t), -0.12\sin(0.02t) ]^T\ m/s$.
 The cooperative MMRs encounter the dynamic obstacle (Fig. \ref{fig:DOS1}) and start avoidance maneuver.
-Fig. \ref{fig:DOS2} shows the snapshot when ($t=19.5\ s$) the dynamic obstacle comes closest to the formation.
-The MMRs successfully transport the obstacles to the goal despite the constant velocity state estimation model.
-The actual safety distance in obstacle avoidance maneuver is shown in Fig. \ref{fig:DOSSM}.
-The safety distance remains at $0.06\ m$ at $t\ =\ 20\ s$ which is lower than the applied dynamic safety margin ($0.1\ m$) because of the constant velocity trajectory estimation model.
-The safety margin $d_{safe,dyn}$ takes care of the uncertainty in dynamic obstacle position prediction and the cooperative MMRs successfully transport the object to the goal.
-The formation may collide with the dynamic obstacle in case of sharp change in the movement of the dynamic obstacle.
+Fig. \ref{fig:DOS2} captures at $t=19.5\ s$ when the dynamic obstacle comes closest to the formation.
+Despite the constant velocity state estimation model the MMRs successfully transport the obstacles to the goal .
+Fig. \ref{fig:DOSSM} shows the safety distance maintained during the object transportation.
+The safety margin $0.06\ m$ at $t\ =\ 20\ s$, which is lower than the applied dynamic safety margin ($0.1\ m$).
+This discrepancy is because of the constant velocity trajectory estimation model.
+The safety margin $d_{safe,dyn}$ considers the error in dynamic obstacle position prediction.
+The formation may collide with the dynamic obstacle in the event of a sudden change in its movement.